Netanya: History

+In 1934, the first Aliyah Bet ship arrived at the shores of Netanya, carrying 350 immigrants.
+By 1939, over seventeen more ships had followed.
+An industrial zone was established, and the first synagogue and school was built.

 In 1937 the cornerstone was laid for a new commercial center and the connection of Netanya to the Tel Aviv-Haifa road.
 In 1939, the Ophir diamond polishing plant, the first diamond polishing plant in Palestine, was opened by Asher Daskall and Zvi Rosenberg.
 In 1940, the British Mandate government defined Netanya as a local council of which Oved Ben-Ami was elected head.
 In 1944, Netanya had a population of 4,900.
 The first high school in Netanya opened in 1945.

-During the Jewish insurgency in Palestine, the Jewish underground group Irgun launched a number of attacks against British military and police forces in the Netanya area.
+During the Jewish insurgency in Palestine, the Jewish underground group Irgun launched several attacks against British military and police forces in the Netanya area.
 The town itself was a bastion of support for the Irgun.
 The most infamous incident happened in July 1947, in what became known as the Sergeants affair.
 After three Irgun fighters had been sentenced to death by the British, the Irgun abducted two British sergeants on a Netanya street, and hid them in an abandoned factory.
 The British responded by declaring martial law and placing Netanya and the surrounding area under curfew.
 The British Army searched the town and interrogated residents, but did not find the sergeants.
-After the three Irgun fighters were hanged, the Irgun hanged the two sergeants in the factory and re-hanged and booby trapped their bodies in an orange grove.
+After the three Irgun fighters were hanged, the Irgun hanged the two sergeants in the factory and re-hanged and booby-trapped their bodies in an orange grove.

-In November 1947, an Egged bus which left Netanya for Jerusalem was attacked in Petah Tikva.
+In November 1947, an Egged bus driving from Netanya to Jerusalem was attacked in Petah Tikva.
 In 1948, following the withdrawal of British forces from Netanya and the 1948 Arab-Israeli War, a large military base was established in the city.

-On December 3, 1948, after fighting in the area had calmed down, Netanya was designated a city, the first city to be designated in the newly established State of Israel.
-A number of nearby settlements, Ramat Tiomkin, Ein Hatchlelet, Pardes Hagdud, and Ramat Ephraim, were annexed to Netanya.
+On December 3, 1948, Netanya was declared a city in the newly established State of Israel.
+Ramat Tiomkin, Ein Hatchlelet, Pardes Hagdud, and Ramat Ephraim were annexed to Netanya.
 At this time, Netanya had a population of 11,600.

-In 1949, the Kiryat Eliezer Kaplan Industrial Zone was inaugurated and the nearby settlement of Neve Itamar, which had been founded in 1944, was annexed to Netanya.
+The Kiryat Eliezer Kaplan Industrial Zone was inaugurated in 1949 and Neve Itamar, founded in 1944, was annexed to Netanya.
+The Netanya railway station opened in 1953.